jackwasey/icd/cran-comments.md

+I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.
 Thank you for comments on previous submission, all of which have been addressed.
-I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.
+All packages should now check independently, except 'icd' which has a Suggest dependency on the new package 'nhds'.

 Please note that a pandoc version error prevents the automated CRAN checks from passing on some platforms.
 The Pandoc version dependency for building the vignettes is in the DESCRIPTION.